themains/pydomains/README.rst

 For more information about the models, including the decisions we made around curtailing the number of categories, see `here <./pydomains/models/>`__

+For model performance and comparison to Random Forest and SVC models, see the relevant notebooks and `this folder with eps images of the ROC <./pydomains/models/roc>`__.
+We also checked if the probabilities were calibrated.
+We find LSTM to be pretty well calibrated.
+The notebooks are posted `here <./pydomains/models/calibration/>`__

 Underlying Data
 ~~~~~~~~~~~~~~~~